 Each grades class performs at least one play per year for the community.
 Older students will perform several related to the academic curriculum they are studying throughout the year.
 Our students are involved in the entire creative process, including writing their own lines, set and costume design.
 These creative collaborations among each class help develop cooperation,confidence, communication skills, attention to others, and social-emotional intelligence.

-Other developmentally appropriate specialties are offered on a seasonal basis, such as sailing, circus arts, yoga, and many more, depending on the age of the students.
+Other developmentally appropriate specialties are offered on a seasonal basis, such as sailing, circus arts, yoga, horsemanship, and many more, depending on the age of the students.

 Hands in the Earth and Forest Friday